You can create Editor tools with the EditorTool API.

 Access Editor tools in the Scene viewAn interactive view into the world you are creating.
 You use the Scene View to select and position scenery, characters, cameras, lights, and all other types of Game Object.
 More info

-A global tool affects any type of GameObjectThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
+The default tool context is GameObjectThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
 A GameObject’s functionality is defined by the Components attached to it.
 More info

-See in Glossary, and is always available no matter what type of GameObject you select.
-For example, a transform tool could be accessible all the time because it works with any GameObject.
+A global tool is always available regardless of the type of GameObject you select.
+For example, you can always access a Transform tool because the Transform tool works with any GameObject.

 See in Glossary.

 A component tool is only available when you select a GameObject with the component the tool comes from attached to it.
 For example, you can only use a custom manipulator tool for lights when you select a GameObject with a Light component.

 The last buttons in the Tools overlay are component tools.
 Component tools are divided into groups based on their component.
 The availability of component tools depends on what you have actively selected in the SceneA Scene contains the environments and menus of your game.
 Think of each unique Scene file as a unique level.
 In each Scene, you place your environments, obstacles, and decorations, essentially designing and building your game in pieces.
 More info